 10.4.
-Receiving a Data Indication
+Receiving a Data Indication with DATA attribute

-When the client receives a Data indication, it checks that the Data indication contains both an XOR-PEER-ADDRESS and a DATA attribute, and discards the indication if it does not.
+When the client receives a Data indication with DATA attribute, it checks that the Data indication contains an XOR-PEER-ADDRESS attribute, and discards the indication if it does not.
 The client SHOULD also check that the XOR-PEER-ADDRESS attribute value contains an IP address with which the client believes there is an active permission, and discard the Data indication otherwise.
 Note that the DATA attribute is allowed to contain zero bytes of data.